nihalalizada/Java/README.md

-# eHealth
+# eHealth Java Project Wintersemester 21/22

-eHealth-Project of our Java Group.
+The modern eHealth application where you can appoint preffered appointment with the doctor of your choice.

 ## Subheader

-test
+Backend: JAVA Ant
+IDE: Netbeans
+Frontend: Java Swing